thunderrabbit/robnugen-journal-entries/2024/10/13no-power-twice.md

 I found a capsule hotel in DPS airport where I can rest.
 Yayyyy!

-but not plug in my computer. boooo!
+but not plug in my computer!!?! boooo!